EXPLORE THIS STORY

 Dominant angle identified — does not reflect unanimity of this country’s media

-Analytical distance masking ambivalence about democracy
+Analytical distance concealing ambivalence about democratic accountability

 Discover how another country covers this same story.